King & Spalding: Partners

-Discrimination
+Application of Tile VII to attorney employment contracts

-In 1984, the United States Supreme Court rejected firm's hiring practices as discriminatory in Hishon v.
+In 1984, the United States Supreme Court ruled that Elizabeth Anderson Hishon had a contract with King & Spalding that was subject to Title VII of the Civil Rights Act of 1964, and that Hishon was entitled to her day in court, in Hishon v.
 King & Spalding.
-Elizabeth Anderson Hishon challenged the firm's decision to fire her after seven years based on their decision to not elevate her to partnership.
+Hishon challenged the firm's decision to fire her after seven years based on their decision to not elevate her to partnership.
 Hishon noted that the only other female attorney ever hired before her had worked from 1944 to 1977 as the firm's sole "permanent associate," while more than fifty men hired after her became partners.
-Furthermore, the firm did not hire a Jewish associate until 1967, nor did it hire an African American associate until 1971.
+The ruling was that Title VII applied to attorney employment, not that Hishon was entitled to relief, and Hishon and King & Spalding settled the case out of court after the ruling with Hishon opening her own practice.

 Transactions and cases

 Originally focused on Southern U.S. railroad and utility consolidation transactions in the 19th and early 20th centuries, King & Spalding's international mergers and acquisitions practice has more recently advised on corporate transactions.
 Atlanta M&A partner W. Calvin "Cal" Smith, who recruited Woolery to the M&A practice, has acted for clients such as Popeyes Louisiana Kitchen in its $1.8 billion sale to Restaurant Brands International and Energizer in its $2 billion acquisition of the Rayovac and VARTA battery brands from Spectrum Brands.

 The firm provided Guantanamo Bay attorneys for six Yemeni detainees, including Mohammed Al-Adahi.
 The firm was appointed as independent counsel to the Special Court for Sierra Leone, following allegations of war crimes against the country's former president, and undertook litigation and research assistance for the prosecutor's office in the U.N.-assisted Khmer Rouge Tribunal.